 What to look for in a beginner-friendly web hosting service

-Depending on what you’re looking for, web hosting can get really complex with different server configurations, hardware options, and integrated software.
-Web hosting costs also greatly vary by provider and plan.
+Depending on what you're looking for, web hosting can get really complex with different server configurations, hardware options, and integrated software.
+In our research, we've found that 72% of Americans aren't really sure how web hosting works or why they need it.
+In fact, only 15% have actually used web hosting services.

 But picking your first web host won't require you to get a degree in software engineering just yet.
 Keep reading for our tips on what to look for:

 - One-click installation: Many web hosting companies offer one-click installation for popular CMS platforms such as WordPress, Drupal, and Magento.
-They do this either by giving you an option directly inside their control panel or by partnering with a platform called Softaculous.
-Either way, it seriously cuts down on the time spent downloading different software files and uploading them to your server database.
+They do this either by providing an option directly in their control panel or by partnering with a platform called Softaculous.
+Either way, it significantly reduces the time spent downloading and uploading software files to your server database.

 - Straightforward setup: No one wants to parse through 20 pages of documentation just to get a server up and running.
 With shared hosting plans from beginner-friendly web hosts, you'll get everything preconfigured with little or no manual setup necessary.

-- Strong customer support team: Prioritize web hosts that offer 24/7 support through multiple channels, like phone and live chat.
-Avoid hosting companies that push AI chatbots too aggressively, since they don’t work so well with complex queries or workflows.
+- Strong customer support team: Prioritize web hosts that offer 24/7 support via multiple channels, such as phone and live chat.
+Avoid hosting companies that push AI chatbots too aggressively, since they don't work so well with complex queries or workflows.

 Once you've chosen a web host, there are a few things you will need to do to get your site up and running.
 Here's a quick list of what to expect:

 - Register or connect a domain.
-Before you launch your website, you’ll need a domain name (like allaboutcookies.org) so people can access it on their browser.
-Most web hosts let you register a domain for $10-15/year.
+Before you launch your website, you'll need a domain name (like allaboutcookies.org) so people can access it on their browser.
+Most web hosts let you register a domain for $10 to $15/year.
 You can also connect an existing domain you bought from a third-party registrar.
-With the three providers on this list, you get a free domain name for the first year of your purchase right away.
+Hostinger, Bluehost, DreamHost, and GoDaddy all include a free domain name for the first year on their plans.
+Wix includes a free custom domain starting with the Core plan.

 - Install WordPress or use a website builder.
-WordPress is the most popular content management system on the internet, powering more than half of the internet’s websites today.
-But there are plenty of newer options that can be easier for beginners, such as AI website builders from Hostinger or DreamHost.
+WordPress is the most popular content management system on the internet, powering more than half of the internet's websites today.
+But there are plenty of easier options for beginners, such as AI website builders from Hostinger and DreamHost, or Wix's all-in-one platform, which bundles building and hosting in a single dashboard.

 - Play with site customizations.
-Customization options can vary between providers, but with GoDaddy, Hostinger, or DreamHost, you can use predesigned layouts, custom components, and color or font choices to differentiate your site from the rest of the web.
-You can also just describe your ideal design to the AI chatbot, which makes the process even faster.
+Customization options can vary between providers, but with any of the hosts on this list, you can use predesigned layouts, custom components, and color or font choices to differentiate your site.
+You can also describe your ideal design to an AI tool, which speeds up the process even more.

 - Preview your site.
 Even though most website builders these days have "What You See Is What You Get" (WYSIWYG) editors that let you preview changes live, you should still test your website across different devices and browsers.
 Ideally, testing should be performed in a private staging environment that visitors can't access, before you make it go live.
 This can save costly mistakes that damage people's first impressions of your site or hurt conversion rates during a sale, for example.